Crewe Alexandra F.C.: Post-World War II

 From the 1950s to the early 1980s, Crewe enjoyed only occasional success.
 Looking over Gresty Road, Michael Palin, in the 1980 BBC Great Railway Journeys of the World series, described Crewe as "like those other railway towns, Swindon and Doncaster, possessed of a football team which is perpetually propping up the bottom of the Fourth Division".
 Between 1894 and 1982, Crewe finished last in the Football League eight times, more than any other league club.
 On 25 December 1954, Crewe embarked on a sequence where they did not win away from home for 56 matches; the run ended with a 1–0 win at Southport on 24 April 1957.
-Crewe finished bottom of Division Three North three times in a row from 1955–56 to 1957–58, tallying just 28, 21 and 23 points from 46 games in each respective season.
+Crewe finished bottom of Division Three North three times in a row from 1955–56 to 1957–58, tallying just 28, 21 and 23 points from 46 games in the respective seasons (the club also set a then Football League record of 30 games without a win from September 1956 to April 1957).
 The club was placed into the newly formed Fourth Division in 1958–59.

 All-time records were set against First Division Tottenham Hotspur in the FA Cup fourth round in 1960.
 A new record Gresty Road attendance of 20,000 saw Crewe hold Spurs to a 2–2 draw on 30 January.
 On 3 February, Tottenham convincingly won the replay 13–2, Crewe's record defeat.
 The following year, however, Jimmy McGuigan's Crewe side defeated another First Division club, Chelsea, 2–1 in the FA Cup at Stamford Bridge on 7 January 1961.
 Chelsea's side included former Crewe player Frank Blunstone—who scored Chelsea's goal—as well as England internationals Peter Bonetti, Jimmy Greaves and Terry Venables.
 Crewe were then again drawn against the eventual double-winning Spurs side, who won 5–1 in the fourth round at White Hart Lane.